 It is easier to accomplish a goal when you only have one or two.
 I use to make a huge list of things I needed to do each day.
 Now I only write down 3 things on my to-do list.

 This is a great thing to practice because you are able to focus on the main goals and actually get them done.
 It feels great to cross everything off your list for the day and start again fresh in the morning.

 Set aside some time for yourself.
 Make sure you use your time to do something that you truly enjoy.

 This can be something very simple too.
 Like going for a walk, reading a book, or just relaxing outside.

 Don’t Sweat the Small Stuff

-One of the biggest ways I have simplified my life is to stop worrying about the small things.
+One of the biggest ways I have simplified my life is to stop worrying about small things.
 If a dish breaks, oh well.
 My kids want to wear pajamas all day, that’s fine.

-Spending my time battling or getting upset about small things is a terrible waste of life.
+Spending my time battling or getting upset about small things is a terrible waste of my life.
 Gained 5 pounds, who cares?
-My point is try not to obsess about small things that don’t really matter and spend time enjoying the things that do.
+My point is to try not to obsess about small things that don’t really matter and spend time enjoying the things that do.